 Top-ranked Trojans sweep RehobethPublished 10:07pm Tuesday, March 12, 2013

 Charles Henderson head coach Derek Irons couldn’t help but smile after witnessing his team sweep 5A power Rehobeth Tuesday afternoon at Frazier Field.
 In the first game of the double header, Charles Henderson came from behind to win 5-4.
-The second game was all Charles Henderson as the Trojans won 13-1.operated
+The second game was all Charles Henderson as the Trojans won 13-1.

 The Trojans have used strong pitching and stellar defense early in the season on their way to a No. 1 ranking in the Alabama Sports Writer’s Association poll, but used timely and powerful hitting on Tuesday to sweep the Rebels.